hackialand/plan/Plan.md

     - An optional immutable base plan (shared ancestry)
     - An ordered list of modification layers
 - The final state is materialized by starting from the base and applying layers in order.
-- Cloning is cheap: a clone references the original as its base without deep-copying state.
+- Cloning is inexpensive: a clone references the original as its base without a deep-copying state.
 - A simple two-way merge is provided for plans that share the same base.

 The state is represented as a mapping: